MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-A-Mobile-Offshore-Drilling-Units/part-107-Inspection-Certification/subpart-B-Inspection-Certification/section-107.231.md

 (1) Part 108 of this subchapter;

-(2) Subchapter J of this chapter, Electrical Engineering;1
+(2) Subchapter J of this chapter, Electrical Engineering; 1

 1 Requirements for industrial systems and components are in Subpart 111.94 of this chapter.

-(3) Subchapter F of this chapter, Marine Engineering;2
+(3) Subchapter F of this chapter, Marine Engineering; 2

 2 Requirements for industrial systems and components are in Subpart 58.60 of this chapter.

-(4) Subchapter E of this chapter, Load Lines;3
+(4) Subchapter E of this chapter, Load Lines; 3

 3 Requirements for load lines are not applicable to bottom supported units when they are being supported by, or being lowered to or raised from the seabed.